sapiensoup/sapiensoup.com/_posts/2017-02-02-cannabis-breastfeeding.md

   - A sample size of two isn't representative for a larger population.

 ## True?
 There is eight times more THC in breast milk than in blood?
 This 8:1 ratio has spread across the internet.
 Beware, every author who quotes that number as if it was a fact got the story wrong.
-Here is what actually happened: once upon a time in 1982[^perez], there was one cannabis smoking mother who agreed to have her blood and breast milk analyzed simultaneously for THC.
+Here is what actually happened:

+Once upon a time in 1982[^perez], there was one cannabis smoking mother who agreed to have her blood and breast milk analyzed simultaneously for THC.
 She was a heavy user, smoking marijuana out of a pipe seven times per day.
 About one hour after her last consumption the researchers took a sample of her blood and breast milk.
 It turned out, THC levels in her breast milk were eight times higher than in her blood.

 But one sample is not representative for a larger population, nor was it the purpose of the study.
 The study's goal was to find out if THC was present in human breast milk at all and if so, whether it was going to be metabolized in the child.
 (The answer to both questions is yes.)